FARM1120 – Pharmacist, Patient and Society

 Schedule, syllabus and examination date

-The course will provide knowledge about the Norwegian health care system and the pharmacists’ role within this.
+The course in social pharmacy will provide knowledge about the Norwegian health care system and the pharmacists’ role within this.
 It will provide an overview of the use of medicines and challenges related to this, including clinical communication and ethics.
 The course will provide knowledge about the stakeholders in the field of pharmaceuticals and the associated legislation.

 After completing the course